jwplayer/jwplayer-documentation/api-reference/docs/index.md

 ### jwplayer().on('all')

-This singular API call can be used to gather all events from the player's API.
+This singular API call can be used to listen to all events from the player's API that are listed in the following sections on this page.

 !!!warning
 This will output a large amount of information and may degrade browser performance if it is used for an extended period of time.!!!